zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Rene says, “They have no choice,” meaning the anima l shelter will not have a choice about putting the dogs down.
 “They find so m any strays that there is no

 room to keep them.”
-A “stray” (stray), as a noun, i s an animal like a dog or a cat that has been abandoned and doesn’t have a place to  stay or a place to live.
+A “stray” (stray), as a noun, is an animal like a dog or a cat that has been abandoned and doesn’t have a place to  stay or a place to live.

 Rene says, “It’s so sad.
 It’s tragic, really.”
 The word “tragic” (tragic) means very sad, something that is very “distressful,” we might  say.
 Once again, Rene is trying to convince Gabe that they should adopt a do g.
 Gabe says, “Maybe.”
 Rene says, “What did you say?”
 Gabe replies, “I said may be we could take one home, maybe two.”
 So, he’s saying it’s possible for us to  adopt one or even two dogs.